Lane Kenworthy, The Good Society

-Most of the rich democratic countries have higher employment rates now than they did twenty-five years ago, despite just recently emerging from the deepest economic crisis since the Great Depression.
+Most of the rich democratic countries have higher employment rates now than they did a generation ago.
 Moreover, Sweden, Denmark, and Norway, consistent practitioners of employment-promoting social programs since the 1970s, tend to be at or near the top in employment.
 While we don’t know for certain how much of the common employment rise or of the Nordic countries’ success owes to this approach to social policy, these patterns suggest grounds for optimism that it can help.

 Getting the policy details right requires experimentation, adjustment, and learning from best practice.
 And since countries vary in political structure, economic institutions, culture, and in many other ways, optimal policies and policy combinations may well vary too.

 Most of us like security.
 As we become more affluent, we are willing to pay more to insure against major risks.
 Government social programs cushion against some risks more effectively and efficiently than individuals, families, voluntary organizations, or markets.
+They also enhance fairness.
+And they tend to work well.
 As a result, once countries achieve sustained economic growth, they tend to adopt and expand such programs.
 The welfare state, as it is often called (disparagingly by some, admiringly by others), is one of the core institutions of modern life.

 - Francis Castles, Stephan Leibfried, Jane Lewis, Herbert Obinger, and Christopher Pierson, eds., Oxford Handbook of the Welfare State, Oxford University Press, 2010; David Garland, The Welfare State: A Very Short Introduction, Oxford University Press, 2016. ↩